-- A resident may not choose between the rebate method of relief under section 6quat(1) and the deduction method of relief under section 6quat(1C)(a).
+- A resident may not choose between the rebate method of relief under • deduction method relief section 6quat(1) and the of under section 6quat(1C)(a).
 The deduction method applies only to taxes which are not contemplated in section 6quat(1).
-Therefore, if the income is from a foreign source, the resident can apply only section 6quat(1), since a deduction under section 6quat(1C)(a) is unavailable.
-Conversely, section 6quat(1) does not apply if the income is from a South African source. - Excess foreign taxes calculated under section 6quat(1B)(a) (see 5.5) do not qualify for a deduction under section 6quat(1C)(a). - The foreign taxes are deductible only from taxable income derived from the carrying on of any trade.
-No deduction is permissible against passive income. - The deduction under section 6quat(1C)(a) is subject to section 23 which denies a deduction in specified circumstances notwithstanding that the expenditure may have met the requirements for deduction under any other section.
-Sections 23(f) and 23(g) respectively deny a deduction if the expense was incurred in respect of an amount which does not constitute income or to the extent the expense was not laid out for purposes of trade. - The fact that the foreign taxes must be paid or proved to be payable, without any right of recovery by any person other than in terms of a mutual agreement procedure or an entitlement to carry back losses means that the foreign tax jurisdiction must have a legal right under its tax laws and, if applicable, a relevant tax treaty to tax a particular item of income.
-A deduction will not be allowed when the resident, or another person, has a right of recovery (see 5.3.3) other than in terms of a mutual agreement procedure under an international agreement or an entitlement to carry back losses.
-For example, a resident may have a right to dispute the incorrectly levied foreign tax under foreign law or a right to a rebate in respect of the foreign tax.
-Only the two
+Therefore, if the income is from a foreign source, the resident can apply only section 6quat(1), since a deduction section 6quat(1C)(a) unavailable. under is Converselv. section 6quat(1) does not apply if the income is from a South African source. - Excess foreign taxes calculated under section 6quat(1B)(a) (see 5.5) do not qualify for a deduction under section 6quat(1C)(a). - The foreign taxes are deductible only from taxable income derived from the carrying on of any trade.
+No deduction is permissible against passive income.

-87 See Interpretation Note 33 "Assessed Losses: Companies: The 'trade' and 'Income from Trade' Requirements" for the meaning of "trade" and "carrying on of a trade".
+85 See Interpretation Note 33 "Assessed Losses: Companies: The 'trade' and 'Income from Trade' Requirements" for the meaning of "trade" and "carrying on of a trade".

-88 The word "paid" was inserted in section 6quat(1C)(a) with effect from years of assessment commencing on or after 1 January 2016.
+86 The word "paid" was inserted in section 6quat(1C)(a) with effect from years of assessment commencing on or after 1 January 2016.

-89 With effect from years of assessment commencing on or after 1 January 2016.
+87 With effect from years of assessment commencing on or after 1 January 2016.

-90 A resident may, for example, make an election in a foreign country for carry-back relief which means that a current year's unabsorbed trade loss will be deducted against assessable income of the immediately preceding year of assessment.
+88 A resident may, for example, make an election in a foreign country for carry-back relief which means that a current year's unabsorbed trade loss will be deducted against assessable income of the immediately preceding year of assessment.